 History

-The first church was built in Moldava nad Bodvou probably in the 13th century.
-In written sources, the local parish was mentioned in 1329 and in the list of papal tithes from 1332-1337.
-In the fifteenth century, a new three-aisle church was erected on the site of an older building, made by builders of workshop erecting the church of St. Elizabeth in Košice.
-In 1644, the church burnt down, but it was repaired in 1646.
-The fire in 1794 had worse consequences, followed by a thorough reconstruction in the baroque-classicist style.
-As a result, three aisles of the nave were joined into one large space and a new classicist tower was erected.
-The building was repaired in 1895-1896, but was seriously damaged in 1944 during World War II.
+The first church was built in Moldava probably in the 13th century.
+In documents the village appeared for the first time in 1255.
+The local parish was recorded in 1329 and in the list of papal tithes from the 1330s.
+In the 15th century, on the site of the late-Romanesque church, a Gothic church was erected, made by builders from the workshop of the church of St. Elizabeth in Košice.
+In 1644, the church burned down, but was repaired in 1646.
+Worse consequences had a fire in 1794, followed by a reconstruction in the Baroque-Classicist style.
+As a result, aisles of the nave were combined into one large nave space and a neoclassical tower was erected.
+The building was repaired in 1895-1896, but was seriously damaged in 1944, during the military operations of World War II.

 Architecture

-In the southern aisle there is a richly moulded, ogival portal crowned with an ogee arch and four massive pinnacles, and provided with a clearance with a cut trefoil.
-The pinnacles were connected with each other with short cornices, which formed a step pattern with similarly moulded pinnacles.
-They were mounted on two carved consoles and on two capitals crowning the half-columns flanking the entrance.
+In the southern aisle a richly moulded, ogival portal topped with an ogee arch and four massive, bas-relief pinnacles was built, equipped with a passage with a truncated trefoil (so called two-armed).
+The pinnacles were connected with each other by short cornices, which formed a stepped pattern with similarly moulded pinnacles.
+They were set on two carved consoles and on two capitals crowning the half-columns flanking the entrance.
+The concept of the portal was modeled on the southern entrance to the church of St. Elizabeth in Košice.

-Inside the presbytery, two bays were covered with a cross-rib vault, and over the eastern polygonal closure, a six-section vault (cross-rib vault with two additional ribs from the east) was installed.
-The ribs were mounted on the walls without the use of corbels, while at the top they were fastened with round bosses.
+Inside the chancel, two rectangular bays were covered with a cross-rib vault.
+A hexagonal vault (cross-ribbed with two additional ribs from the east) was placed over the eastern polygonal closure.
+Individual bays were separated by additional transverse ribs.
+All the ribs were mounted on the walls without the use of corbles, while at the top the diagonal ribs were fastened with round bosses (in one of them a hole was left, perhaps for the rope to the bell on the turret placed on the ridge).

 Current state